Canadian football: History

 The first documented football match was a practice game played on November 9, 1861, at University College, University of Toronto (approximately 400 yd west of Queen's Park).
 One of the participants in the game involving University of Toronto students was Sir William Mulock, later chancellor of the school.
 A football club was formed at the university soon afterward, although its rules of play at this stage are unclear.

 The first written account of a game played was on October 15, 1862, on the Montreal Cricket Grounds.
 It was between the First Battalion Grenadier Guards and the Second Battalion Scots Fusilier Guards resulting in a win by the Grenadier Guards 3 goals, 2 rouges to nothing.
-In 1864, at Trinity College, Toronto, F. Barlow Cumberland, Frederick A. Bethune, and Christopher Gwynn, one of the founders of Milton, Massachusetts, devised rules based on rugby football.
+In 1864, at Trinity College, Toronto, F. Barlow Cumberland, Frederick A. Bethune, and Christopher Gwynn, devised rules based on rugby football.
 The game gradually gained a following, with the Hamilton Football Club (later the Hamilton Tiger-Cats) formed on November 3, 1869.
 Montreal Football Club was formed on April 8, 1872.
 Toronto Argonaut Football Club was formed on October 4, 1873, and the Ottawa Football Club (later the Ottawa Rough Riders) on September 20, 1876.
 Of those clubs, only the Toronto club is still in continuous operation today.

 This rugby-football soon became popular at Montreal's McGill University.
 McGill challenged Harvard University to a two-game series in 1874, using a hybrid game of English rugby devised by the University of McGill.

 The first attempt to establish a proper governing body and to adopt the current set of Rugby rules was the Foot Ball Association of Canada, organized on March 24, 1873, followed by the Canadian Rugby Football Union (CRFU) founded June 12, 1880, which included teams from Ontario and Quebec.
 Later both the Ontario Rugby Football Union and Quebec Rugby Football Union (ORFU and QRFU respectively) were formed (January 1883), and then the Interprovincial (1907) and Western Interprovincial Football Union (1936) (IRFU and WIFU).
 The CRFU reorganized into an umbrella organization forming the Canadian Rugby Union (CRU) in 1891.
 The immediate forerunner to the current Canadian Football League was established in 1956 when the IRFU and WIFU formed an umbrella organization, the Canadian Football Council (CFC).
 In 1958, the CFC left the CRU to become the "Canadian Football League" (CFL).